Posts in my old blog, which hasn’t been maintained for serveral years, has been successfully migrated to this new room!

 A few days ago, I was going to run several separated Bind DNS services on a single host.
 Some of them are recursive servers while others are authoritative servers.
 Traditionally, we need to bind these services to different addresses on the same host, or create virtual machines for every Bind instance.

-I chose Docker for this kind of deployment.
-The difficulty is how to expose the whole network of these containers to the outside network instead of using NAT technology, because it is very hard to maintain so many IP addresses on a single host machine.
-We can use --net=none option when starting a container to tell Docker not to configure its network automatically, which leaves us free to configure our own network.
+to the outside network instead of using NAT technology, because it is very hard to maintain so many IP addresses on a single host machine.

 Considering I have a host machine and 4 Docker containers.
 The host machine’s physical interface connects to a router that connects to an intranet.